dduril/php-samples/readme.md

 Short PHP scripts to demonstrate syntax and basic operations.
 These examples can be used as a primer for understanding and reviewing data types, variables, constants, expressions, control structures, functions, arrays and more.

-Also included are common use cases such as object oriented programming, database, file input/output, form processing, cookies and sessions.
+Also included are common use cases involving object oriented programming, database programming, file io operations, processing forms, using cookies and sessions, debugging and exception handling.

 ### Popular PHP Sites